yl-jiang/Diffusion-Model-Demo/README.md

 ## math

-### hyper parametes
+### hyper parameters

-the fllowing parameters are set manually.
+the following parameters are set manually.

 $$
 \alpha_0,\alpha_1,\alpha_2, ..., \alpha_n
 $$

-the fllowing parameters are computing from above parametes.
+the following parameters are computed from the above parameters.

 $$